FlyUltra/FlyUltra/README.md

 - My brother also convinced me to start, even though
-- he doesn't like Java himself: D always wanted to get
+- he doesn't like Java himself :D always wanted to get
 - me on Java Script too and C # and C ++ like him

 ## Future projects